Paul-Roth/rothmethods/PROVENANCE.md

 The Blindspot Work began in the 1990s and is now in its third decade of active development.

-The 12 Methods — each with its own Tool and Training — represent 35 years of applied work across Fortune 100 corporations, commercial real estate, federal prisons, and individual high performers.
+The 12 Methods — each with its own Tool and Training — represent over two decades of applied work across Fortune 100 corporations, commercial real estate, federal prisons, and individual high performers.

 ---